 Most Canadian residents pay into Canada’s Employment Insurance program (EI).
-EI provides an income to mothers who have given birth and/or parents looking after a newborn in the first year of life.
-You must accumulate at least 600 insurable employment hours (excluding on-call and after-hours coverage) to qualify: https://www.canada.ca/en/services/benefits/ei/ei-maternity-parental.html
+EI provides maternity benefits to persons who are away from work because they’re pregnant or have recently given birth as well as parental benefits for parents of a newborn or newly adopted child.
+You must accumulate at least 420 insurable employment hours (excluding on-call and after-hours coverage) to qualify.
+Please note that 420 hours is valid until September 2022, after which time the government will reevaluate the number of insurable hours required: https://www.canada.ca/en/services/benefits/ei/ei-maternity-parental.html

-As of 2017, EI provides a maximum benefit of $547 per week before taxes.
+As of 2022, EI provides a maximum benefit of $638 per week before taxes.

 Maternity benefits are only available to the person who is away from work because they’re pregnant or have recently given birth.
 They can’t be shared between parents.
 The person receiving maternity benefits may also be entitled to parental benefits.
 A person can start receiving maternity benefits as early as 12 weeks before their due date or the date they give birth.
 A maximum of 15 weeks of benefits is available.

 A person can start receiving parental benefits the week their child is born or placed with them for the purpose of adoption.

 When applying for parental benefits, a person needs to choose between 2 options:

 - standard parental (up to 35 weeks, up to $638 a week)

 - extended parental (up to 61 weeks, up to $383 a week)